-I’m Byron Striepe – game designer, musician, and DePaul University student.
+I’m Byron Striepe – game designer, musician, and DePaul University graduate.
 I make some cool games and some weird stuff.

 Here are the games I’ve worked on.